JohnMMcD/gemini/README.md

 # Notes

 This project uses three different coding / testing styles.
 In decreasing order of completeness, they are:
-* object-oriented: execute with run_oo_all.cmd/sh
+* object-oriented (OO): execute with run_oo_all.cmd/sh
-* behavior-driven: execute with run_bdd.cmd.
+* behavior-driven (BDD): execute with run_bdd.cmd.
 Re-uses the object-oriented classes, but adds BDD syntactic sugar.
 * old-school "one big module": execute with python -m unittest test_fill_or_kill or test_order_side.

 I prioritized creating interesting testcases over getting the highest count.
 I didn't repeat the testcases for the different currencies, for example, nor did I create testcases with a bunch of different quantities or prices that are functionally equivalent.
+The BDD

 # Dependencies